-- (1) For fiscal year 2018-2019, the amount allocated for recurring departmental merit increases shall be a total of eighty-five hundredths of one percent (0.85%) of all in-unit base salaries, as of May 4, 2018, to be distributed based on the Spring 2018 department/unit Annual Merit Evaluation and in compliance with the provisions below.
-Departmental merit increases shall be implemented with an effective date of September 21, 2018. - (2) The determination of eligibility and distribution of departmental merit will be made in accordance with the Department/Unit Faculty Evaluation Criteria and Procedures developed pursuant to Article 10.4 (Merit Evaluations).
-All department plans and lists are subject to approval by the appropriate dean and the Provost, who has the authority to reject the plans that do not comply with Article 10.4.
+- (1) The determination of eligibility and distribution of departmental merit will be made in accordance with the Department/Unit Faculty Evaluation Criteria and Procedures developed pursuant to Article 10.4 (Merit Evaluations).
+All department plans and lists are subject to approval by the appropriate dean and the Provost, who has the authority to reject the plans that do not comply with Article 10.4. - (2) For fiscal year 2019-2020, Departmental Merit increases shall not be implemented.